-- Then wipe off the keyboard with a slightly damp microfibre cloth.
+- Wipe off the keyboard with a slightly damp microfiber cloth.

 Can you clean your iPad screen with baby wipes?

-You shouldn’t use baby wipes to clean an iPad screen. iPad is made of corning gorilla glass, and the moisture from baby wipes can negatively affect the display.
+Like most other electronics, you shouldn’t use baby wipes to clean an iPad screen. iPads are made of corning gorilla glass, and the moisture from baby wipes can negatively affect the display.

-P.S.
-You should always get your kids to wash their hands properly before using their gadgets, so they don’t get it all greasy.
+Additionally, you should always get your kids to wash their hands properly before using their gadgets to keep the screens protected.

-Moving on, the screens may still be greasy from day to day use, which is normal, but what should you use to clean it then?
-The microfibre cloth is your best bet when cleaning screens.
-Whether you’re trying to clean off grease, smudges, dried spills, or whatever, you should use microfibre cloths.
+Moving on, the screens may still be greasy from day to day use, so you may wonder what you should use to clean them.
+Once again, the microfiber cloth is your best bet when cleaning screens.
+Whether you’re trying to clean off grease, smudges, dried spills, or any other substance, you should use a microfiber cloth.

 Can you use baby wipes to clean your phone?

-It depends on what you’re trying to clean.
-If it’s a sticky stain, you can use baby wipes to brush it off, but it would still have lint stains.
-If you don’t want that, you can use a microfibre cloth.
-It’s necessary to clean your phone once in a while because if you think about the number of germs on your phone, you would see why it’s crucial.
+Whether you can use baby wipes to clean your phone depends on what you’re trying to clean.
+If it’s a sticky stain, you can use baby wipes to get the initial residue off, but it would still have lint stains.
+To avoid lint stains, you can use a microfibre cloth.
+It’s necessary to clean your phone once in a while since phone screens can easily end up with a ton of germs.

 Whether it’s an iPhone or Android, it’s the same process.
 What should differentiate the cleaning process is if the phone is water-resistant or not.